codetracker-learning/hip-hop-pizza-and-wangs-docs/README.md

 - Collaboration and Communication: We will utilize GitHub Discussion Tickets for seeking assistance, discussing project-related topics, and keeping track of our planning process.
 This collaborative approach ensures efficient communication and allows the team to provide guidance, support, and feedback throughout the project.

-- Coding Standards: We will adhere to the Python Community's coding guidelines.
-This includes following consistent naming conventions, documenting classes and methods with docstrings, using proper indentation, and maintaining clean and readable code.
+- Coding Standards: We will adhere to the community-accepted coding guidelines.
+This includes following consistent naming conventions, documenting classes and methods with clear comments, using proper indentation, and maintaining clean and readable code.

 ## Planning Process Tracking